nubarium/Biometric-SDK-Android/README.md

 3. The third step is to configure the behavior of the component.

    * *setLivenesRequired* : Specifies whether the photo capture requires liveness detection.

-   * *setShowHelp* : Specifies whether the help button is displayed.
-It requires the url to be specified in the component String values.

-   * *setShowVideo* : Specifies whether the video button is displayed.
-It requires the url to be specified in the component String values.

    * *setShowPreview* : Specifies whether the dialog requiring a confirmation with a preview photo is displayed.